Fiona Foley

 Possession, Herringbone Gallery, Sydney

-Enjoin, Cairns Regional Gallery
+Enjoin, Cairns Regional Gallery, Queensland

-Cinderella’s Gems, University of Technology, Sydney and touring
+Cinderella’s Gems, University of Technology, Sydney (touring)

 Island, Artspace, Sydney

-Spinifex Runner, Campbelltown City Bicentennial Art Gallery
+Spinifex Runner, Campbelltown City Bicentennial Art Gallery, Sydney

 Fine lines: Works of Ornamentation and Design by Maningrida Artists, Museum of Contemporary Art, Sydney